cnerg/cnerg.github.com/source/jobs/post-doc-2014-cyclus.rst

 ---------------

 * Investigate different schemes for combining optimization algorithms with the agent based framework
-* Actively develop a community of user/developers with contributions to Cyclus module library
 * Implement new classes and methods in C++ to support user/developer requirements
 * Refactor existing code to support maintainability
 * Support documentation of source code and software usage